3vot/3vot-cli/readme.md

 ### 3VOT is like Heroku for Javascript Apps
-for anything you want to publish to the web

 > 3VOT is a profesional web publishing platform, this Smart CLI uploads assets and apps.